 Wolfgang Münchau Keynote Speaker

-- Award Winning Writer on European and International Economics
+- Award Winning Author and Adviser on European and International Economics

 - Founder of 'EuroIntelligence', a daily digest of economic and political news

 Wolfgang Münchau is considered one of the world’s foremost experts on the Eurozone.
 He is a columnist with The New Statesman.
 For many years, he wrote the European economic column of the Financial Times.

 He is known for his in depth knowledge and analysis of the political economy, both in Europe and globally.
 A skilled communicator, his views and insights are particularly appreciated by senior corporate leaders as he can take complex situations and scenarios and pare these back to the key issues and relate them to the business audiences.

 His book, “The Meltdown Years: The Unfolding of The Global Economic Crisis“, won the prestigious GetAbstract business book award in its original German-language version, Vorbeben (2008).
 He is the recipient of the 2012 SABEW award for best international columnist.